rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 ## selection of TPR1 bound genes

-TPR1 bound genes were selected from the peak annotation file ("TPR1_peak_annotation.txt") using R script "TPR1_bound_genes_selection.R".
+TPR1 bound genes were selected from the peak annotation file ("TPR1_peak_annotation.txt" as in Supplemental Data 1) using R script "TPR1_bound_genes_selection.R".
 In brief, unique AGI codes were taken from the column "Annotation" and "Nearest promoterID" and they together define "TPR1 bound genes".

 input - ./input_files/TPR1_peak_annotation.txt (Supplemental Data 1)